microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## What does success look like for Challenge-07?

 + Successfully `POST` a consent record to the FHIR service.
-+ Verify that Consent Opt-Out properly filters Resources.
++ Verify that Consent Opt-Out properly filters a `Patient` Resource from view.

 ## Next Steps